 Was contacted by Kaiser Francis as there is a rig that is close to my property line.
 I was told they were wanting to use a bulldozer to expand two of my ponds for fracking reservoirs.
-Unsure if they plan on pumping well water into the ponds but neither one of them are restocked with well water.
+Unsure if they plan on pumping well water into the ponds, but neither one of them is restocked with well water.
 Wondering if I should sell the water to them instead of just accepting the benefit of the expansion of the ponds.
-Meet with the KF rep next week and trying to figure out what I need to ask or know before they try and charm me out of my water.
+I meet with the KF rep next week and am trying to figure out what I need to ask or know before they try and charm me out of my water.
 Any advice is appreciated.

-They may be planning on using your ponds and water to use on more than one well.
+They may be planning on using your ponds and water on more than one well.
 You need to be paid accordingly.
 That is being done in Texas in a lot of places.
-The companies drill multiple water wells and pump the water in the the ponds.
+The companies drill multiple water wells and pump the water into the ponds.
 You need to be paid for the water from the wells.
-Also they might and probably will lay water lines above the surface from your pond to other wells on others surface property.
+Also, they might and probably will lay water lines above the surface from your pond to other wells on others’ surface property.
 Do you have stocked fish in your ponds?
 It will have an effect on that too.
 Get written disclosures ahead of time.
-How long do they plan on using the water.
-Months, year’s, forever?
+How long do they plan on using the water?
+Months, years, forever?

 Get a good surface attorney to read any offer and any amendments to any surface use agreements that you already have.